-Teaching Sche me Cre dit Str

-LECTURE TUTORIAL PRACTICAL L+T P TOTAL THE.
+Teaching Sche me Cre dit Str ucture Exam Scheme LECTURE TUTORIAL PRACTICAL L+T Р TOTAL THE.
 SESS.
 PRAC.
-T/W TOTA TOTAL

-4 2 4 1 5 60 40 25 25 150 150
+T/W TO TOTAL 4 2 4 1 5 60 40 25 25 15 150

 • To provide an understanding and in-depth knowledge of the main concepts, techniques and performance criteria used in the analysis of various signal operations (time domain and frequency domain), and design of analog and digital communication systems so as to correlate the concepts of Information Theory in context to their branch.